Ayyubi3/SchoolSystem/README.md

 - List with all subjects
 - Dashboard with all subjects the currently logged in joined
 - Create custom subjects using HTML/CSS/JS
+- Everything saved on a Postgres DB
+- File transfer almost working

 Planned
 - if subject is deleted, delete every entry in Users (Maybe check everytime the server is restarted)